-One assumption made by this approach is that there is one representative "average" progression T-that most correct solutions use a similar set of steps.
+One assumption made by this approach is that there is one representative "average" progression T-most correct solutions use a similar set of steps.
+We adopt this approach since submissions for introductory programming problems are short and follow a few dominant progressions.
 Future iterations of this algorithm could address this limitation by producing a value of T for each approach.